Visit our online Jewelry Shop

 In 1924 Adolph Katz joined the company.
 There is some gray area regarding how much he designed, if at all.
 We have all seen the patents with his name all over them.
 Katz in his position acted as a representative for Coro.
 It is thought that his name appears on the patents in this capacity.
 Certainly Katz was a visionary and his position he had a significant impact on the selection of upcoming lines.
 His selections and/or designs defined Coro.
 Coro helped to define costume jewelry in the USA.

 Gene Verrecchia was the head designer and responsible for such designs as the very popular "Coro Duettes".
 The company used many trade/hallmarks.
-Of note are Corocraft and Vendome, both were Coro's top of the line output.
+Of note are Francois, Corocraft and Vendome, all were Coro's top of the line output.
 Coro Craft was introduced in 1937 and Vendome in 1944.
 Coro jewelry could be found at many price points.
 The Coro Mexico line was produced at a taller owned by Hector Aquilar during the years 1943 to 1950.
 The company was purchased by The Richton International Corporation in 1957 and closed its doors in 1979.
 Designed and patented the interlocking mechanism for the "Coro Duettes" pins/clips and The "Quivering Camellia" line.
 Known for figurals and Jelly Bellies, floral and foliate as well as patriotic motifs.
 Materials used were diverse.
 Rhinestones, seed pearls, sterling silver, Lucite and so much more!
 Back to top

 Coro Pegasus Hangtag